BroHighOnCaffeine/viteJsProject1/README.md

 3. Finally in the JSX, display the React State variable 'ipAddress' in an h3 , right below the greeting.
 4. Start the Dev Server .
 5. You should be able to see your current IPAddress in the UI.

+Here we used Hook - UseEffect
+We use Try Catch Block
+We used an Api